YSakhno/present-migrate-to-java11/README.md

 ## Presentation Framework

 [![reveal.js](img/reveal-black-text.svg)](https://revealjs.com/)
-This presentation is ut together with the help of [reveal.js](https://revealjs.com/) — The HTML Presentation Framework.
+This presentation was put together with the help of [reveal.js](https://revealjs.com/) — The HTML Presentation Framework.
 Visit their website to learn more.